HasanatSiam/procg_blueprint/docs/api/overview.md

 # API Overview

-The **ProcG Blueprint** API is a RESTful API that uses JSON for data exchange.
+The **Flask** API is a RESTful API that uses JSON for data exchange.

 ## Base URL